The Early Industrialists in Flintshire

 Lead with a melting point of only 327°C was relatively easy to recover, little more than a camp fire was needed.
 The metal was highly malleable, ductile and noncorrosive, being particularly useful for water pipes, roofing ... and salt pans.

-The London Lead Company was formed from a merger of Royal Mines Copper, The Ryton Company & The Governor Company for Smelting Down Lead with Pit Coal and Sea Coal.
+The London Lead Company was formed from a merger of Mines Royal Copper, The Ryton Company & The Governor Company for Smelting Down Lead with Pit Coal and Sea Coal.
 Often called 'The Quaker Company' they owned the Gadlys Lead Smelting Works and were smelting at Gadlys from 1704 to 1799.

 In 1700 Flintshire was rural, it seemed not much had changed ... ever ... it didn't really have a middle class, just farmers and crafts.
 The local farmers made extra bucks from digging the odd bell pit and flogging the lead ores of Halkyn Mountain in the Holywell markets.
 Since before Roman times charcoal smelting had been practised on the mountain, it was a primitive affair, but lead was lead, and always in demand.
 Then the big guns came in from London, they had capital for pioneering investment and large scale risk.
 Flintshire mining and smelting became a model for the later rush of the industrial revolution.
 The mines got deeper and coal was used for smelting.